Peering Behind the Shield: Guardrail Identification in Large Language Models: Introduction

-In this paper, we demonstrate that even in a black-box setting, where the internal workings of the AI agents are not explicitly disclosed, an attacker or a red team operator can extract critical information about these security mechanisms.
-Specifically, they can identify which guardrails are deployed in the system, even at which stage.
-We propose \method, which utilizes \underline{\textbf{a}}dversarial \underline{\textbf{p}}rompts to \underline{\textbf{test}} whether the candidate guardrail is used in the input or output stage of the AI agent.
-As shown in \autoref{figure:framework}, our approach begins by probing the AI agent with guardrail-specific adversarial prompts, which are designed to be flagged as \texttt{unsafe} by a specific candidate guardrail while remaining \texttt{safe} according to others.
-To optimize these adversarial prompts, we introduce a tailored loss function that balances three key objectives: (1) maximizing the probability that the candidate guardrail classifies the prompt as \texttt{unsafe}, (2) minimizing the likelihood of the same prompt being classified as \texttt{safe} by the candidate guardrail, and (3) ensuring the prompt remains \texttt{safe} for other unrelated guardrails.
-We design a novel metric, \textit{normalized distance}, to evaluate the presence of candidate guardrails in AI agents without comparative analysis with additional guardrails.
-A larger normalized distance (e.g., $>0.50$) indicates a higher tendency to refuse adversarial prompts, suggesting a stronger likelihood of the candidate guardrail being deployed.
+By solving the above challenges, we propose \method, which utilizes \underline{\textbf{A}}dversarial \underline{\textbf{P}}rompts to \underline{\textbf{Test}} the identity of the safety guardrail deployed in a black-box AI agent.
+As shown in \Cref{figure:framework}, our approach begins by probing the AI agent with guard-specific adversarial prompts, which are designed to be flagged as \texttt{unsafe} by a specific candidate guardrail while remaining \texttt{safe} according to others.
+Such optimization exploits the limited output space of guardrails (\challengeA) and mitigates the influence of safety-aligned LLMs and other safety guardrails (\challengeB) via a tailored loss function.
+We then perform identification using two complementary strategies: the \emph{input guard test} and the \emph{output guard test}.
+Together, these tests cover scenarios where guardrails are deployed at either the input or output stage of an agent, thereby addressing \challengeC.
+Intuitively, the output guard test asks the agent to repeat the adversarial prompt, so that the output guard will receive the LLM's response that contains the repeated text.
+To make identification without requiring additional guardrails (\challengeD), we design a novel metric, \fullscore, to measure how the safety mechanism in the agent matches the candidate guardrail.
+A larger \fullscore indicates a stronger likelihood of the candidate guardrail being deployed.

-To evaluate the effectiveness of our approach, we conduct extensive experiments on various state-of-the-art LLMs with deployed safety guardrails.
-Our results demonstrate that the proposed attack method accurately identifies guardrails under diverse conditions.
-Specifically, the WildGuard-specific~\cite{HREJLLCD24} input guard test on the GPT4o-based~\cite{GPT4o} agent equipped with WildGuard achieves a 1.00 normalized distance, while the highest normalized distance of the test on agents equipped with other guardrails is only 0.05.
-This showcases the effectiveness of our method.
+To show the practicability of our \method, we conduct extensive experiments on four different candidate guardrails under diverse scenarios, covering two popular LLMs and 10 guardrails.
+Results demonstrate that the proposed attack method accurately identifies guardrails in various AI agents for both input and output guardrails.
+Specifically, the WildGuard-specific~\cite{HREJLLCD24} input guard test on both Llama3.1-based~\cite{DJPKALMSYFGHYMSKHRZRGSRBTCCNBMMKTWWFNASPLECMGPHLALDSRZSLANMPCNKXTZIKMECLGVPMSLBHLFCHLWYBSPRJSJAUPLHSa24} and GPT4o-based~\cite{GPT4o} agents achieves a perfect classification accuracy, i.e., $Acc=1.00$.
+That is, our \method successfully identifies the existence of WildGuard in all evaluated agents, indicating its effectiveness.
+Our \method also successfully probes the candidate guardrail in more complex agents, e.g., containing two different guardrails.
+This showcases the practicality of our method.